Campus Projects

 Porous Pavement — Traditional lot pavements are impervious, so almost all of the rainwater becomes runoff, which drains quickly to our streams, creating erosion and flooding.
 The parking stalls along the center islands in this parking lot contain a different kind of pavement, called "porous concrete," which is an engineered concrete that allows water to drain through to the subsurface.

 Water Quality — This parking lot improves the quality of storm water runoff before it reaches the streams.
 The pavement and underground gravel beds filter out over 80% of the sediment and pollutants from each rainfall.
-The rain garden the the specially designed islands provide natural filters for the sediments and pollutants.
+The rain garden the specially designed islands provide natural filters for the sediments and pollutants.

-Drainage — The pavement and storage system can retain and treat runoff from a 100-year storm (1% annual chance of occurence).
+Drainage — The pavement and storage system can retain and treat runoff from a 100-year storm (1% annual chance of occurrence).
 That's about 8 inches of rain in a day or 400,000 gallons of rainwater.
 The retained water percolates into the ground, providing water for plants and the subsurface ecosystem rather than going directly into the city's drainage system.

 Water Conservation — Drinking water is "potable" water and is a precious resource.
 Rain water is "non-potable" but it is a sustainable source of irrigation.
 This parking lot uses storm runoff for irrigation of the trees and shrubs.